Sailfish OS: Stop releases

-When updating an installed Sailfish OS from an earlier release, for example after device factory reset, there are several stop releases which must not be skipped and have to be installed before continuing on the path to subsequent releases.
+When updating an installed Sailfish OS from an earlier release, for example after a device factory reset, there are several stop releases which must not be skipped and have to be installed before continuing on the path to subsequent releases.
 These releases provide new functionality that is not compatible with previous releases and have to be traversed in order not to put the Sailfish OS installation into an unstable state.